 Not too bad, right?

 Cost of apartment: $364/month (including monthly rental fee).
-The school covered $266 of this amount.
+The school covered $266 of this amount, meaning we spent $98 / month on rent.

 Total spent: $98/month

 Our idea of entertainment may differ from that of other people.
-For us, our main form of joy was drinking bottles of delicious red wine paired perfectly with aged cheddar!
+For us, our main form of joy was drinking red wine paired perfectly with aged cheddar!

 If we decided to go out, it wasn’t about the bars, we loved going out for dinners with a big group of friends.
 We also would have parties at our house or get friends together to watch a UFC fight.
 In the summer, we had BBQ’s at our friend’s house as well as pool parties.